Mel Furniss Mel Furniss

 But what if Jesus isn’t rebuking her—what if He’s meeting her in her grief?
 What if He’s saying, “Hey, I’m here.
 Tell me what’s hurting your heart.”
 Jess says, “That’s the kind of Savior we have.
 One who heals but doesn’t rush.
 One who resurrects but still honors the ache.
 One who knows the ending but welcomes the middle.
 We’ve been told (sometimes outrightly, sometimes subtly) that strength equals stoicism.
 That if we can get through a heartbreak or holy moment without crying, we’ve somehow won.
 But [God] doesn’t ask us to numb our feelings.
 He asks us to bring them.
 He doesn’t say, “Pull it together.”
 He says, “Come to me, all who are weary.”
 He sits in the dirt with us.
 He lets the tears fall.
 He calls us by name.”

 This is why I’m so grateful the Bible is rich with lament.
 It is such a powerful way to be honest with ourselves while also trusting in God’s character.
 It doesn’t have to be an either/or!
-Lament says, “Lord, everything feels hard and I don’t know what You’re doing!
+Lament says, “Lord, everything feels hard!
+I don’t know what You’re doing!
 AND—at the same time, in the same breath—I believe You‘re here with me, and You will not leave me to figure it out on my own.”

 So I invite you, in this next song, to get real with God.
 Lament the hurt you don’t have the power to change.
 Grieve all the ways your life didn’t turn out the way you thought it would.
 It’s okay to do that—in fact, it’s worshipful to do that.